ni/install-systemlink-enterprise/release-notes/2023-04/README.md

 - The DataFrame Service uses streaming data deserialization, which allows you to use larger batch sizes (more rows per write).

 - The Dremio S3 automatically promotes missing data sets on query, which improves reliability in scenarios where a dataset is deleted at the same time it is queried.
 To uptake this change, delete all Dremio PVCs and restart all Dremio and DataFrame Service pods.
-    - To uptake this change delete all Dremio PVCs and restart all Dremio and DataFrame Service pods.

 - The DataFrame Service has new limits intended to ensure availability of the service